christysnwong/cook/README.md

 10. Check the command line and ensure that it starts with (venv)
 11. Install all the programs required for this project:
     * $ pip install -r requirements.txt
+12. Ensure that PostgreSQL is already up and running.
+If not, start it up by typing
+    * $ sudo service postgresql start
-12. To run the server on the local host:
+13. To run the server on the local host:
     * $ flask run
-13. Check out this project on your localhost IP address
+14. Check out this project on your localhost IP address (typically http://localhost:3000)

 #### Testing